Project

 I'm not certain, but it looks like the task is only removed from the queue when the item is fully processed.
 This means that the index processor is very interruptable, with the only consequence being that current in-memory state is lost - maybe including notes on whether a resource map is ready to be processed.

-#3 Updated by Jing Tao almost 8 years ago
+#3 Updated by Jing Tao about 8 years ago

 This is my feeling as well.